 If you'd like to learn more about how the Airofit breathing device works, just check out the official airofit manual here.

-No matter who you are or how you train, improving your lungs and overall breathing wellbeing should be incorporated into your training as well as your daily life.
+No matter who you are or how you train, improving your lungs should be incorporated into your daily life.
+Do not neglect it.